john-hawkins/DataRobot_Workflows/auto_build_deploy/README.md

 it can automatically deploy the recommended model, replacing an existing deployment where one exists.

+All parameters are then written to a YAML file for later use by other scripts.

 You will be able to use this script as a starting point to customise your own autopilot run and model selection criteria.